vector-php/vector/docs/auto-generate/Lib/Strings.md

-Split a string into parts based on a delimeter.
+Split a string into parts based on a delimiter.
 Operates similar to php `explode`, but is more consistent.
-Can split on empty delimters, and trims out empty strings after exploding.
+Can split on empty delimiters, and trims out empty strings after exploding.

 ```